mattermost/docs/source/about/cloud-subscriptions.rst

 4. Select **Upgrade** to confirm.

-If you choose not to upgrade at the end of your 30-day trial, your workspace will be deleted.

 View subscription information
 -----------------------------

 The subscription screen outlines the details of your Mattermost Cloud account, including the annual cost per user and the number of users currently registered in your workspace.
-You can also find a summary of your last invoice in the same page, and any `workspace limits </onboard/mattermost-limits.html>`__ set for your subscription.
+You can also find a summary of your last invoice in the same page.

 Billing period
 --------------